NHS East of England

 In this feasibility phase, a total of 12 paramedics had access, via the Visionable app on an iPhone or iPad, to one of the Stroke Consultants at Ipswich Hospital.

 Shortly after a two-day training workshop, the paramedics were all supplied with either an iPad Mini 4 and SIM card (latter supplied by EEAST) with the Visionable App downloaded or an iPhone 7 with the dedicated telephone number to contact the Stroke Consultant.
-Telemedicine training was undertaken as part of the Study Day and all iPads tested and working and the Project Manager’s contact details shared.
+Telemedicine platform training was undertaken as part of the Study Day and all iPads tested and working and the Project Manager’s contact details shared.
 The paramedics were texted at the beginning of each week to inform them of which Stroke Consultant was available to them for advice.

 The Stroke Consultants used the stroke telemedicine carts to connect with the paramedics as the telemedicine carts are more easily accessible on the Stroke Unit and in ED.
 We also trained an additional 12 paramedics who were to be supported by 3 Stroke Consultants at Norfolk & Norwich Hospital – but this cohort of the project never became established due to delays related to information governance requirements at the hospital Trust.